-As with most cities, the slowest morning traffic can generally be found between 6 and 9 a.m.
-The afternoon rush starts slightly earlier than many other places, around 3 p.m., and lasts until around 6.
+As with most cities, those driving in Portland will experience the slowest morning traffic from 6:00–9:00 a.m.
+The afternoon rush starts slightly earlier than many other places, around 3:00 p.m., and lasts until around 6:00.

-Be aware when driving in Oregon that the state's speed limits are relatively low.
+Be aware that the state's speed limits are relatively low.
 Business districts generally have a speed limit of 20 miles per hour, while residential districts are generally 25 miles per hour.
 Even some highways are limited to 55 miles per hour, though interstates can reach up to 70.
-Also, keep in mind cell phone use while driving is illegal in the state of Oregon unless using a hands-free device.
+Also, keep in mind that cell phone use while driving is illegal in the state of Oregon unless using a hands-free device.

 Those looking to travel east or west can sometimes opt for U.S. Route 26.
 Originating along the Oregon coast, this road passes through downtown Portland before heading east toward Mount Hood and beyond.
 U.S. Route 30B also runs through the city east-west.
-Alternate north-south routes include Interstate 205, which runs through Portland's eastern suburbs, or Oregon Route 99E, which runs through east Portland.
+Alternate north-south routes include Interstate 205, which runs through some of Portland's best suburbs to the east, or Oregon Route 99E, which runs through east Portland.

 Public Transportation in Portland

-Getting around Portland without a car is relatively easy, thanks to varied public transit options.
-Portland's TriMet operates the various branches, which include bus, light rail, and a streetcar, all of which operate on one ticketing and fare system.
+Getting around the city without a car is relatively easy, thanks to a robust public transportation system in Portland.
+Portland's TriMet operates various branches, which include bus, light rail, and a streetcar, all of which operate on one ticketing and fare system.
 MAX light rail is among the most popular, with more than 90 stations spread across five lines.
 The roughly 60 miles of track connect downtown with just about every part of the city, along with the airport.
 Buses generally offer convenient service throughout most of the city along 17 lines, arriving roughly every 15 minutes, seven days a week.

 Taxis and ridesharing services like Uber or Lyft are also easily available in most areas of Portland.
 As usual, fares will vary depending on the length of the trip and demand.